“For the last five years, sales coaching has had the greatest impact on win rates and quota attainment.” – CSO Insights Study

-Sure you can occasionally sit shotgun with sellers on Zoom calls, but keeping a coaching regimen up without a remote coaching plan will simply not get you the results you’re looking for.
+Sure you can occasionally sit shotgun with sellers on Zoom calls, but keeping a coaching regimen up without a remote video coaching plan will simply not get you the results you’re looking for.

 But don’t just take our word for it.

 In the same CSO study cited above, they also found out that…

 “As vital as sales coaching is, the majority of organizations (62.9%) said they follow a random (coaching is left up to managers) or informal (coaching guidelines may exist, but no formal implementation) approach.”